John Ross Robertson Child Centre

 Adventure walks in the neighbourhood, running, hopping, jumping, tricycle riding, ball playing and the use of the preschool playground in fair weather will aid large muscle development.
 Additionally, daily fun movement and exercise programs will round out the program and visits from guest “lecturers” will broaden our knowledge of nutrition and body awareness.

 Catered Snack and Lunch

-Children who attend our part and all day preschool programs receive a highly nutritious lunch catered by award winning natural foods catering company, Real food For Real Kids.
+The children receive a highly nutritious lunch catered by award winning natural foods catering company, Real food For Real Kids.
 All of our groups receive the nutritious snacks also provided by RFRK.
 Lunch and snack times are daily routines that allow children to relax and take a break from other activities while refueling for further play.
 These co-operative group times, create an opportunity for children to acquire self- help and socialization skills such as sharing and the use of appropriate language for requests while also teaching the art of pouring liquid.
-(OK, the pouring doesn’t always work out but it’s excellent practice for the future and keeps the makers of J-Cloths in business.)
 Please note that we are a nut-free centre.
 For more information about our catered Lunch and Snacks, see our Fees page and check out our monthly menus posted in various billboards around the centre.

 Anti-Bias Multicultural Programming

 Multicultural programming is an important aspect of learning at JRRCC Nursery School.
-We aim to teach respect and tolerance of others and to promote a healthy awareness of the differences as well as the universal similarities among people of all genders, ability levels, religious, cultural and ethnic backgrounds.
-Our teachers research and implement programming and events that teach children in a practical, hands-on way about other cultures.
-This is done through pageants, parades, cooking activities, crafts, show and tell and many other creative methodologies throughout the year.
+We aim to teach respect and tolerance of others and to promote a healthy awareness of the differences as well as the universal similarities among people of all genders, ability levels, sexual orientation, religion, cultural, and ethnic backgrounds.
+Our teachers research and implement programming and events that teach children in a practical, hands-on way.

 We do this by: